-In case you missed it, I wanted to let you know about the groundbreaking January 26 episode of the Dr. Oz Show.
+In case you missed it, we wanted to let you know about the January 26 episode of the Dr. Oz Show.

-It’s the best presentation of the omega-3 story I've ever seen in the mass media… information you're unlikely to hear from most doctors, who are trained to treat disease, rather than prevent it.
+It’s the best presentation of the omega-3 story we've ever seen in the mass media.

 You can view the four-part episode on his website.
 You’ll see the links to parts two, three, and four below the video for part one.

-As a consequence, I’m convinced that the information Dr. Oz presented is credible, and could add quality and years to people’s lives while carving billions off our nation’s health care bill.
+So we're sure that the information Dr. Oz presented is credible and could add quality and years to people’s lives, while carving billions off our nation’s health care bill.

 Many thanks to Drs.
 Oz and Hyman!